If you’ve been searching for methods on how to fix a patchy beard, you’ve no doubt come across the idea of using a beard roller to make it happen...

-HOWEVER, the question remains, does doing this actually work or is it a big marketing ploy for businesses to make a tonne of cash off of our insecurities around not being able to grow adequate facial hair?
+HOWEVER, the question still remains, does derma rolling work for beard growth OR is it a big marketing ploy for businesses to make a tonne of cash off of our insecurities around not being able to grow adequate facial hair?

 In this post we’re going to take a deep dive into the science behind beard rollers & why they are said to be an effective solution for upping our beard game.

-Then, after our science lesson, our founder Thomas In Action is going to be taking part in a 6 month experiment using a beardroller on his patchy facial hair to put all the theory into practice.
+Then, after looking at the cold hard facts, our founder Thomas In Action is going to be taking part in a 6 month experiment using a beardroller on his patchy facial hair to put all the theory into practice.

 Over this 6 month experiment we’ll be adding Thomas’ results to the bottom of this post so you can follow along with the journey and Thomas will also be posting updates on his YouTube channel.

 In science, the real term for “beard rolling” is actually known as microneedling or collagen induction therapy.

 This type therapy is performed by using a device, like a beard roller (aka a derma roller) with hundreds of tiny needles to create multiple superficial injury sites in the surface layers of the skin which activates the skin’s natural healing process.

 When the skin’s natural healing process is activated, nutrient rich blood is sent to the area leading to the forced production of new collagen in the skin making it appear more radiant and healthy.
 This is why microneedling is so popular amongst women looking for anti aging solutions as the results of this forced collagen production can lead to:

 - Improved clarity & tone in the skin.

 This modality has also been proven as an effective treatment for things like: